Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 If you move before listing, preparation can become more difficult.

-It is usually easier to review repairs, cleaning, landscaping, staging guidance, photography, and vendor needs before you leave town.
+It is usually easier to review repairs, cleaning, landscaping, staging recommendations, photography, and vendor needs while you are still local and have access to the property.

 Before listing, relocation sellers may want to review: